-Data swapping is a method of disclosure avoidance designed to protect confidentiality in tables of frequency data (the number or percent of the population with certain characteristics).
+Data swapping is a method of disclosure avoidance designed to protect confidentiality.
 Data swapping is done by editing the source data or exchanging records for a sample of cases when creating a table.
 A sample of households is selected and matched on a set of selected key variables with households in neighboring geographic areas that have similar characteristics (such as the same number of adults and same number of children).
 Because the swap often occurs within a neighboring area, there is no effect on the marginal totals for the area or for totals that include data from multiple areas.
-Because of data swapping, users should not assume that tables with cells having a value of one or two reveal information about specific individuals.
-Data swapping procedures were first used in the 1990 Census, and were used again in Census 2000.
+Data swapping procedures were first used in the 1990 Census.